TERREMEMBER/znbase/docs/content/v2.0/develop/graphql/hasura.md

 showAsideToc: true
 ---

-Integrate the [Hasura GraphQL engine](https://hasura.io) with YugabyteDB to use GraphQL on your YugabyteDB databases and applications.
+Integrate the [Hasura GraphQL engine](https://hasura.io) with ZNbaseDB to use GraphQL on your ZNbaseDB databases and applications.

-Follow the steps below to learn how easily you can begin using the Hasura GraphQL engine with YugabyteDB.
+Follow the steps below to learn how easily you can begin using the Hasura GraphQL engine with ZNbaseDB.
 For details on using the Hasura GraphQL engine, see the [Hasura GraphQL engine documentation](https://docs.hasura.io).

 ## Before you begin

-### Install and start YugabyteDB
+### Install and start ZNbaseDB

-Before starting and running YugabyteDB with Hasura, you need to add the YugabyteDB environment variable `YB_SUPPRESS_UNSUPPORTED_ERROR=1`.
+Before starting and running ZNbaseDB with Hasura, you need to add the ZNbaseDB environment variable `YB_SUPPRESS_UNSUPPORTED_ERROR=1`.
 Setting the value to 1 suppresses unsupported error exceptions and raise only warnings.
 To set the environment variable , run the following command.

 ```sh
 $ export YB_SUPPRESS_UNSUPPORTED_ERROR=1
 ```

-If you're new to YugabyteDB, you can be up and running with YugabyteDB in under five minutes by following the steps in [Quick start](/latest/quick-start/).
+If you're new to ZNbaseDB, you can be up and running with ZNbaseDB in under five minutes by following the steps in [Quick start](/latest/quick-start/).

 ### Install and start Hasura

 To install the Hasura GraphQL engine, follow the steps in the Hasura [Quick start with Docker](https://docs.hasura.io/1.0/graphql/manual/getting-started/docker-simple.html).

-To use Hasura with YugabyteDB, the configuration should be similar to PostgreSQL, except that the port should be `5433`.
+To use Hasura with ZNbaseDB, the configuration should be similar to PostgreSQL, except that the port should be `5433`.

 For a local Mac setup, the configuration should be: